jsenv/core/docs/coverage/coverage.md

 It will execute tests and generate `root/coverage/coverage-final.json`.

+3. Open `root/coverage/index.html` in a browser

+The gif on top of this document illustrates this part.<br />
+`root/coverage/index.html` and associated files will be generated only if you pass `writeCoverageHtmlFolder` to true.<br />
+As you can see in the gif, starting from `index.html` page you can explore your project coverage.

-3. Do something with `root/coverage/coverage-final.json`.
+4. Do something with `root/coverage/coverage-final.json`.

 At this point you have a `root/coverage/coverage-final.json` file.
 You can pass it to a code coverage tool and get valuable information from it.<br />